westparker/Amazon-Data-Final-Project/README.md

 2. **Investigate Vadodara and Jaipur specifically.** These are the operational weak points among high-volume markets and should be the priority targets for root-cause analysis.

 3. **Do not over-invest in small-volume markets without more data.** We deliberately filtered out cities with fewer than 1,000 deliveries because their P90 values were dominated by statistical noise.
 Apparent problems in those markets should be confirmed with more data before any operational investment.

+4. **Investigate Dehradun, Vadodara, and Jaipur.
+Dehradun stands out on average delivery time (205 min, roughly 60 min above the overall mean).
+Vadodara and Jaipur stand out on tail performance (P90 above peer cities).
+These are different signals from different metrics, and both warrant root-cause analysis.

 ---